anahid-rr/HouseCrush/README.md

 #### Hugging Face Spaces Build Issues
 1. **Timeout**: The build may take 5-10 minutes for the first time
-2. **Model Download**: Large models are downloaded during build
-3. **Environment Variables**: Double-check all required variables are set
+2. **Environment Variables**: Double-check all required variables are set

 ### Runtime Issues